-- 1. Request for Clinical Rotation Challenge must be submitted to the director of the Program six weeks prior to the beginning of clinical rotation. \ - 2.
+- 1. Request for Clinical Rotation Challenge must be submitted to the director of the Program six weeks prior to the beginning of clinical rotation. - 2.
 Requests must be made in writing and are to include area(s) students wish to challenge and previous work experience in the areas to be challenged. - 3.
 Clinical Rotation Challenge shall include: (2 steps) - a.
 A practical examination to establish the student's proficiency in the clinical challenge area a minimum of 75% on this practical examination is required. - b.
 A written examination containing questions pertinent to the challenged area.
 A minimum of 70% on this written examination is required. - 4.
-Both written and practical examinations must be completed two (2) weeks prior to the beginning of the clinical rotation. \ - 5.
-Student(s) who successfully challenge(s) the clinical rotation is/are still required to register for Medical Laboratory Technology Clinical Rotation and pay fees to the Business Office for the credit hours earned.
+Both written and practical examinations must be completed two (2) weeks prior to the beginning of the clinical rotation. - 6.
+Student(s) who successfully challenge(s) the clinical rotation is/are still required to register for Medical Laboratory Technology Clinical Rotation and pay fees to the Business Office for the credit hours earned. - 7.
+A student currently working as an MLT (usually holding a BS degree) and who has been validated as competently trained and reporting results in the clinical department will not have to complete the rotation section's scheduled time or practical examination.
+These students will complete assigned review modules, simulations, and activities.
+These students will be required to complete the written examination in preparation for the external certification examination which the student will be eligible to complete upon graduation.